 This course builds upon previous course work to provide a basis for development of a coherent operations strategy to support the firm’s competitive strategy.
 Using case studies, course content is based upon the programs that have proven successful in global firms and covers process choice, product development, order coordination inside and outside the firm, and methodologies for developing technology and operations strategies.
 Prerequisites: Accounting for Executives (ACCT 710), and Quantitative Methods for Operations Management (SCMT 710).

 ACCT/BANA/ECON/ENTR/FINC/MGMT/MKTG/SCMT 795 – Independent Study – 3 Credit Hours

-This is an advanced course that may be taken by graduate students desiring to engage in a research/scholarly project of mutual interest to the student and the faculty member who directs the study.
-The course is intended to be rigorous.
-The course structure, evaluation process, and expected outcomes should be clearly delineated by the instructor in advance.
+This is an advanced course for graduate students desiring to engage in a research/scholarly project of mutual interest to the student and the faculty member who directs the study.
+The course is rigorous.
+The course structure, evaluation process, and expected outcomes is delineated by the instructor in advance.
 Prerequisite: GBUS 702 and GBUS 703